Mad Rock Triple Mad Pad Review

 Another cool feature is the little detachable carpet square for cleaning your shoes before a problem.
 This makes up for the fact that it is hard to clean your shoes on the Mad Pad's slick fabric.
 Finally, there are some extra long straps so that you can turn the pad into a lounge chair.

 This is one of the least expensive of all the big pads we reviewed and provides the lowest cost per square foot of ground coverage.
-The only comparably-sized pad is the Black Diamond Mondo and it lists for around $100 more than the Triple.
+The only pad comparable in size is the Black Diamond Mondo, and it's significantly more expensive.
 We think that the Triple Mad Pad is a better value given the amount of foam and its size, but the Mondo has more features and only one hinge.
-The low price and durable foam make the Triple Mad Pad a good deal for a basic all-around pad.
+Still, the low price and durable foam make the Triple Mad Pad a good deal for a basic all-around pad.

 For climbers on a budget seeking a large pad, the Triple Mad Pad can't be beaten.
 Its stiff 5" foam construction, durable shell material, and massive area make it a great all-around pad.
 Though it doesn't pack a lot of gear well, there is plenty of space for the essentials.